Hoithak/nqueen-assembly/README.md

 ## How to run the project
 * Clone this project
-* Just double-click the file Main.EXE, but you will need to run it on an x86 CPU (I developed it on Windows XP 32-bit using TASM: Turbo Assembler).
+* Just double-click the file MAIN.EXE, but you will need to run it on an x86 CPU (I developed it on Windows XP 32-bit using TASM: Turbo Assembler).

 ## How to tweak this project
 You can try to convert the project to other assembler.
 Have fun coding guys ^^